TEL:+44 20 7071 4226

-Penny Madden is an English qualified Queen’s Counsel and partner in the London office of Gibson, Dunn & Crutcher.
-She is Co-Chair of the International Arbitration Practice Group and a member of the firm’s transnational Dispute Resolution Practice Group.
+Penny Madden is an English qualified King’s Counsel and serves as Co-Partner in Charge of the London office at Gibson, Dunn & Crutcher.
+She is co-chair of the International Arbitration Practice Group and a member of the firm’s Transnational Litigation Practice Group.

 University of Law - Guildford - 1992 Common Professional Exam